 As they have at Disney, we will have a "relaxing station" for each camp outdoors.
-Yvonne will be assisting to make sure PPE is removed safely and a camper can "take a break" outdoors with her or a camp assistant.
+DIrectors will be assisting to make sure PPE is removed safely and a camper can "take a break" outdoors with a camp director or assistant.

 How does a camper exit the building at the end of the day?

 Campers will put their face shields and personal items in their bins and be escorted by their Camp Directors outdoors with any items they are taking home for the day.
 Please note that we ask that you wipe down and thoroughly clean reusable water bottles at home and lunch kits/boxes.
 Parents, please wait outside to pick up your camper with a mask on and social distance with others.

 Only two campers in a restroom at a time.

 Due to safety regulations, only two members of the same household will be able to attend per camper.
 We will have seating six feet apart in the spaces.
 SVST camp staff will take your temp and give you a pump of hand sanitizer before entering the building with your mask on Thursday afternoon, the same as campers.
 We will bring you in together for the start of the showcase.
 Each showcase will last approximately 30 minutes.
 Middle and High School camps may run longer.
 We ask that after the performance that you return to the outdoor space and the campers will gather their personal belongings and then meet you outside.
 You are welcome to videotape and take pictures for those that you would like to share with.
 We thank you for your understanding and cooperation.

 Jen and Molly's Camp – 2:30 pm showcase (2 family members please arrive at 5 - 10 minutes prior)